 This workshop gives you a fundamental knowledge of Ethernet- and IP-based communication in motor vehicles, as well as a short overview of relevant protocols and their application areas.
 You will learn how to define and configure ethernet networks using PREEvision to derive an Ethernet communication description.

-Vector Remote Trainings consist of several sessions which are spread over several weeks.
-The sessions build upon each other and comprise exercises and homework.
+Vector Remote Trainings consist of several sessions which are partly spread over several weeks.
+The sessions build upon each other and comprise exercises and, depending on the course, homework.